hegde-atri/old-hegdeatri-dot-com/src/content/posts/first-post/index.md

   mobile phone, except from the navbar which is hard to use, but will be updated to be 100% usable in the near future.
 - The urge to create eye-candy javascript bloated animations/effects but I wanted my site to be clean and minimal.

+### Mobile design

+For now I am just trying to get everything working on desktop.
+The mobile version of this website will be an afterthought.
+However I aim to make the website completely usuable, altough it might lack some features (such as the toc table on posts).
+I plan to remove all the bloat on mobile phones using media queries (useless icons won't be eating up the space), getting rid of this bloat, and a bunch of margins/paddings, will make an easy port to mobile devices.

 ## Migration

 Although I could copy the markdown files of my posts to this site without affecting the links, I felt